 Instead of stainless steel, try recycled aluminum.

 If you want a very modern kitchen or one that is fit for an iron chef, give recycled aluminum counters a try.
-Look for counters that contain around 50% to 60% recycled material.
+Look for counters that contain around 50 to 60 percent recycled material.
 Mining metal creates a lot of pollution, so choosing recycled aluminum is definitely an eco-friendly countertop option.